adarwoo/modbus_relay/docs/user_manual.md

 The same goes for the OFF filter, which guarantees a minimum duration of the OFF cycle.
 Any command received during a filtered cycle will be accepted and will become the next relay state once the cycle is complete and unless overwritten by another command.

-When flippting the relay position, it flips the relay position at the end of the cycle.
+When toggling the relay, it is the projected state (the state at the end of the current cycle) that is toggled.

 **Example**: a relay has an ON minimum cycle time of 5 seconds and no filter for the OFF.
 * It receives a ON command.
 It turns ON.
 The cycle starts.